khubaib321/react_questionnaire/README.md

 ### Node js

 Make sure Node js and Node Package Manager (npm) is intalled.
-To install these visit https://nodejs.org/en/download/
+To install these please visit their website (https://nodejs.org/en/download/).

 In the project directory, you can run: